schorschroch/mammoth-with-style-preservation.js/README.md

 * [x] border color
 * [x] cell background color
 * [x] cell margins (padding)
-* [ ] add option for reducing table styles to one per cell (not top, left, bottom, right)
+* [x] add option for reducing table styles to one per cell (not top, left, bottom, right)
+* [ ] add option for reducing table styles to one per table (not cell specific)

 ## Additional Capabilities of (with style preservation)